Strategies for Motif Investing

 - No Dividend Reinvestment: Motifs don't allow for dividend reinvestment.
 So dividends just go to cash until you buy again.

 - No Limit or Stop-Loss Orders: Motif only allows market orders, which can be a negative for some advanced traders that like to use these tools.

 Some of these advantages and disadvantages will have more impact on your personal objectives and preferences than others.
 Know your priorities and reasons for investing before buying motifs.

 How to Invest in Motifs

 Motif Investing allows investors to select a particular motif, or theme-based portfolio, which typically includes about 20 to 30 stocks or ETFs, for a fee of $9.95 per trade.
-Investors can also customize their motif mix for an asset allocation and blend of investments that works best for their needs or interests.
+Investors can also customize their motif mix for asset allocation and blend of investments that work best for their needs or interests.

 The rebalancing feature on the pre-packaged motif themes also helps optimize diversification and long-term performance potential, based upon modern portfolio theory.

 Motif investing can be a compliment to an existing portfolio of mutual funds, ETFs or other securities; however, they may not be wise standalone investments because many of the portfolio themes are narrowly concentrated into one sector or market niche.